neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 To be fair, developer testing can be a pain.
-Test setup is slow because you need to "[double](http://xunitpatterns.com/Test%20Double.html)" your inputs (*i.e* mock or stub, often with the help of an open-source library like [Mockito](https://site.mockito.org/) or [unittest.mock](https://docs.python.org/3/library/unittest.mock.html)) along with any dependencies necessary for the code you're testing to execute a scenario.
+Test setup is slow because you need to "[double](http://xunitpatterns.com/Test%20Double.html)" your inputs (*i.e* mock or stub them, often with the help of an open-source library like [Mockito](https://site.mockito.org/) or [unittest.mock](https://docs.python.org/3/library/unittest.mock.html)) along with any dependencies necessary for the code you're testing to execute a scenario.